Walnut Creek station: Development

 Walnut Creek station was originally intended to serve the surrounding low-density suburban neighborhoods.
 The opening of the station prompted commercial and office developments in Walnut Creek, culminating in 1985 with the ten-story buildings of the "Golden Triangle" near the station.
 In March 1985, city voters passed a height restriction law to reduce the amount of development.

 In 2000, BART began negotiations with a developer that sought to build a transit-oriented apartment complex on the station parking lots.
 The 2004 station plan proposed development of the parking lots with 440 residential units, 8700 sqft of office space, 33000 sqft of retail space, and 1,373 parking spaces.
 The developer first submitted plans to the city in 2005; the project was indefinitely delayed in 2009 due to the Great Recession.
 The plans were ultimately approved by the city in October 2012, with the parking garage to be the first portion built.

 A parking lot on the west side of the station closed on February 3, 2018.
 The 900-space south parking garage was constructed in its place, which allowed other parking lots to be closed for the new development.
 The new garage, which includes a three-lane bus plaza, opened on March 29, 2019.
 The north and east parking lots closed at that time.

 Construction of a 358-unit apartment building on the north lot took place from 2019 to 2023; development of the east lots is planned.
 The vehicle and pedestrian entrance from North California Boulevard was relocated to the north on November 10, 2022.
+When complete, the Walnut Creek Transit Village is planned to include the garage and bus terminal, about 596 housing units, 27000 sqft of retail space, and a BART police facility.